Sardian Late Classical/Hellenistic Tableware Family

 General Information

-The Sardian Late Classical/Hellenistic Tableware Family represents a group of vessels marked by their casual refinement.
-Within this family, there are three tentatively identified subgroups (A, B, and C) that differ in workmanship.
-Group A represents the local fineware tradition and is characterized by its more finely levigated and consistently fired fabric, higher quality of slip, and frequent presence of refined decoration.
-Group B represents the more casual local tableware industry and is characterized by a more granular fabric that is less consistently fired, has lower quality of slip, and relaxed decoration.
-In other words, Group A has a more refined production and workmanship than Group B. Group C represents an assemblage of debris from a 2nd-1st century BCE workshop at Sardis, and thus demonstrates a cohesive group of material that may be distinguishable from Groups A and B. Given the overlap in forms and quality between Group A and Group C, it is possible that Group C represents a later, datable iteration of the Group A tradition.
+The Sardian Late Classical/Hellenistic Tableware Family is represented by vessels local to Sardis, but likely produced by a few different workshops and/or potters.
+All are made of the fine, dense, micaceous clay local to the Hermus River Valley; all are forms for individual dining and drinking; and all are marked by an attitude of casual refinement.
+Within this family are three subgroups (A, B, and C) that differ slightly in clay quality and workmanship.
+Group A is characterized by a fabric that is more finely levigated and consistently fired, slip that can be a bit shiny and adheres well, and, often, additional painted, incised, or stamped decoration.
+Group B is characterized by a fabric that is more granular and a bit less hard, perhaps because it was fired at a lower temperature or for a shorter period of time.
+The slip is thin and matte, and the additional decoration more cursory.
+Group C is represented by a dumped fill either from a shop or workshop dating to the 2nd-1st century BCE workshop at Sardis, and thus demonstrates a cohesive group of material that may be distinguishable from Groups A and B. Given the overlap in forms and quality between Group A and Group C, it is possible that Group C represents a later, datable iteration of the Group A tradition.